 Since you can clearly see that inflation is probably the most important factor in the price appreciation of real estate, let’s take a look at how this impacts the price of a home.

 This chart shows how inflation can help home prices appreciate over time.
-Obviously it is very important to have positive inflation in order to have price appreciation over time.
+Obviously, it is very important to have positive inflation in order to have price appreciation over time.

 It should be noted here that if real estate appreciation does match the rate of inflation, then you are not actually making money on your real estate.
 All the real estate price appreciation is doing is keeping the real value of your wealth static.
-However when all of the advantages of investing in real estate are combined together, they can give a meaningful benefit to own real estate over other assets.
+However, when all of the advantages of investing in real estate are combined together, they can give a meaningful benefit to own real estate over other assets.

 How Inflation Affects Real Estate Cash Flow (Rent)

 Cash flow from real estate should be an investor’s primary consideration when they are considering buying rental property.
 Real estate cash flows primarily come from rent paid by the tenants.
 These rents come from people who work for a living.
-Over time wages have gone up at a rate close to the rate of inflation, subsequently workers have more money to pay rent, thus rents have gone up as well.
+Over time wages have gone up at a rate close to the rate of inflation.
+Subsequently, workers have more money to pay rent, thus rents have gone up as well.
 The whole economy moves in unison because every part is interdependent on many other parts.
 This is why raising the minimum wage rate does very little for workers. although it does make for a good soundbite for your local politician.

 If you want to know more about wages over the past 100 years, you can read my earlier post, A Visual History of Income Inequality in the US.

-This above chart shows why inflation is important to your real estate investments.
+The above chart shows why inflation is important to your real estate investments.
 Today’s median rent in the US is $766 per month or $9,192 annually.
 The median home price is $199,600.
 If you were to buy this median house and rent it for the median rent, you would get a yield of 4.61%.
-In my opinion this is not a great yield, but after 20 years the yield rises to 8.32% which is almost double your original yield.
+In my opinion, this is not a great yield, but after 20 years the yield rises to 8.32% which is almost double your original yield.
 Inflation is a powerful tool to increase your cash flows over time.

 This is Why it is Important to Only Use Leverage with Inflation

 Leverage is one of the best tools to create wealth if it is used properly.
-Unfortunately if it is not used properly, it can also destroy wealth.
+Unfortunately, if it is not used properly, it can also destroy wealth.
 Since we are assuming that inflation is going to continue, let’s focus on this scenario.

 If you are buying a home to live in for $200,000, you can generally put down $40,000 in cash and finance the rest with a $160,000 mortgage.
 This means you are using 5x leverage.
-For every 1% the value of the house rises, your equity in that house rises 5%.
+For every 1% that the value of the house rises, your equity in that house rises 5%.
 This is a great way to increase your wealth.

-In this scenario the price of the home is appreciating at 3%.
+In this scenario, the price of the home is appreciating at 3%.
 As you can see below, after 30 years this leverage has allowed the owner of the real estate to grow their equity more than 700% of their original investment, while the value of the home has only grown 140% of the original value.

-This begs the question, if home prices are going up with positive inflation, why would you put down more cash than the minimum required amount?
+This begs the question if home prices are going up with positive inflation, why would you put down more cash than the minimum required amount?

 The past 50+ years have shown consistent positive inflation.
 Since inflation is highly correlated to real estate and tends to cause home prices to rise, you should hope for continued inflation.
 If this trend continues, then leverage is the best tool to use to grow wealth in real estate through appreciation.